aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/running-pods.md

              values: ["us-west-2b"]
 ```

-Continuing to add to the example, nodeAffinity lets you match expressions so if one key-value pair doesn't work, you can go on to the next one.
+Continuing to add to the example, `nodeAffinity` lets you define terms so if one term doesn't work it goes to the next one.
 Here, if `us-west-2a` is not available, the pod can go to the East zone and run on a spot instance (notice the AWS-specific key).